sajramay/spring-boot-ldap-react/README.md

 ### Terraform

 See the [README.md](terraform/README.md) in the terraform directory for instructions on how to deploy this sample project on AWS using Terraform

+### AWS CDK

+See the awscdk_typescript directory for deployment with AWS CDK which is a replacement for Terraform